cobalt-uoft/documentation/endpoints/courses/filter.md

 For string filters:
 * No operator indicates contains (eg. `code:"CSC"`)
 * `-` indicates not (eg. `department:"-architecture"`)

+For date filters:
+* All numerical operators work with date parameters.
+You can provide the date as a string (i.e. `"YYYY-MM-DD"`).

+For time filters:
+* All numerical operators work with time parameters.
+You can provide the time as a string (i.e. `"HH:MM"`).
+* Alternatively, you can just specify the time as an integer representing the seconds since midnight.

 Examples of filter combinations:
 * `instructor:"D Liu" AND code:"CSC" AND level:<=200`